 We’ll send you a letter if your child’s vaccinations aren't up to date.
 We’ll tell you what you need to do before it affects your payment.

 FTB Part A supplement for 2017–18

-To get the supplement, your child needs to meet immunisation requirements.
-They must meet them until the end of the calendar year they turn 19.
+Your child needs to meet the immunisation requirements until the end of the calendar year they turn 19.